yukoNwow/lua_scripts/README.md

 Scripts for the server, without rebilding

 List:
-1. welcometoserver.lua - announcement for the player when logging in to the server
+1. `welcometoserver.lua` - announcement for the player when logging in to the server
+2. `reload_eluna.lua` - reload eluna, without restarting the server. `GMlevel = 3`. say command `.reluna`

 ## Important notes